JUSCANZ: Members

 While membership of the group is not fixed, and its membership has varied throughout its history, the main members that have partaken in meetings of the Group include:

-Potential members
+Although Mexico is not a member of the Group, it participtes in JUSCANZ in the Second Committee on a case-by-case basis.

 History

 On 22 January 2010, Israel was permitted to join the Group for sessions at the United Nations Office at Geneva, but not at the United Nations Headquarters in New York, nor at the other two major office sites of Vienna and Nairobi.

-On 11 February 2014, following intense lobbying, Israel was allowed to join the Group in all relevant United Nations Committees at Headquarters in New York.
+On 11 February 2014, Israel was allowed to join the Group in all relevant United Nations Committees at Headquarters in New York.